jg123456789987654321/CommandLine_Final/index.md

 ![BIDs context.png](https://github.com/jg123456789987654321/CommandLine_Final/blob/main/BIDs%20context.png?raw=true)

 ### BIDs and Neighborhood Change
 Some of the more recently created BIDs in Philadelphia have formed in areas that are in the very early stages of gentrification or are in full swing of gentrification.
 To try and determine what, if any, impact these institutions have had on gentrification in these areas we will examine a collection of change indicators including: Median Household Income (MHHI), Median Rent, Percent Non-Hispanic White Residents, New Residential or Commercial Development, and New Business Formation.
 To try and parse out the impact that formation has, and try and understand the preconditions for formation, only BIDs that were formed between 2012 and 2022 were selected.
 This enables us to look at the data mentioned above for a few years before and after formation.
 Unfortunately, this means only four BIDs were selected, the Mayfair Business Improvement District (Est. 2015), the Northern Liberties BID (Est.2018), the Fishtown BID (Est.2019), and the North Broad Improvement District (Est.2022).

-(Insert Map with Slider that shows Census Data over time and BID formation over time)
+These districts are highlighted in blue in the image above.

 A description of the data sources and the relevant data cleaning use in this analysis is below: